 Edward Elgar quotes a brief melodic fragment from the beginning of a theme featured in Felix Mendelssohn’s concert overture Calm Sea and Prosperous Voyage in Variation XIII of the Enigma Variations.
 In the original full score, three Mendelssohn fragments are enclosed by quotation marks and played by the B-flat Clarinet.
 The first two are in A-flat major, and a third is in E-flat major.
-There is another Mendelssohn fragment in F minor performed by the trumpet and trombones which is not overtly identified by quotation marks in the full score because it departs from the original major mode.
+There is another Mendelssohn fragment in F minor performed by the trumpets and trombones devoid of quotation marks as it departs from the original major mode.
 In all, there are four Mendelssohn fragments with two in A-flat major, one in F minor, and the last in E-flat major.

-The significance of the key letters from these Mendelssohn fragments — A, E, and F — is that they form an anagram of a well known musical cryptogram derived from the initials of the violinist Joseph Joachim’s romantic motto “Frei aber einsam” (Free but lonely).
+The significance of the key letters from these Mendelssohn fragments — A, E, and F — is that they form an anagram of a well-known musical cryptogram derived from the initials of the violinist Joseph Joachim’s romantic motto “Frei aber einsam” (Free but lonely).
 The presence of such a conspicuous musical cipher in the Mendelssohn fragments is extraordinary for at least two reasons.
-The first is that well-respected scholars such as Julian Rushton failed to detect something so obviously concealed in plain sight.
+The first is that respected scholars such as Julian Rushton failed to detect something so obviously concealed in plain sight.
 The second is that it forcefully intimates the existence of more cryptograms in Variation XIII, and by extension, the rest of the Enigma Variations.

 The Frei Acrostic Anagram Cipher